Hud Jackson

 William "Hud" Jackson (born December 14, 1967) is an American college football coach, athletic director, and former baseball coach.
-He is the head football coach for the University of Arkansas at Monticello, a position he has held since 2011.
-He previously was the offensive coordinator for Central Arkansas.
+He is the athletic director for the University of Arkansas at Monticello, a position he has held since 2021.
+He previously was the offensive coordinator for Central Arkansas and he was the head football coach for Arkansas–Monticello from 2011 to 2025.
 He previously coached baseball and football for Rayne High School, Oberlin High School, and Central Catholic High School.
-He also was the athletic director for Oberlin High School and Central Catholic High School and currently is the athletic director for the University of Arkansas at Monticello.
+He also was the athletic director for Oberlin High School and Central Catholic High School.
 He played college football and college baseball for McNeese State as a quarterback and pitcher.